Wash and Care instructions for Lankava yarns

 Recycled Cotton Tube Yarns

-Tube yarns Eko, Lilli and Mini, made out of recycled cotton: 40 ° C washing with a mild detergent solution is recommended.
-Careful rinsing and drying on airy surfaces.
+Tube yarns Eko, Lilli and Mini, made out of recycled cotton: 30 ° C washing with a mild detergent solution is recommended.
+Careful rinsing, spinning and drying on airy surfaces.

 Note.
 Recycled cotton tube yarns Lilli, Mini and Eko, shrink about 10-15% in the first wash.
-Tube yarns on hanks can be shrunk before use (especially if they are to be used in weaving and used in combination with other materials), we recommend washing and spinning at 40 ° C in a washing machine.
-This is not necessary for crocheted products.
+Tube yarns on hanks can be shrunk before use (especially if they are to be used in weaving and used in combination with other materials), we recommend washing and spinning at 30 ° C in a washing machine.
+This is not necessary for crocheted products but color bleeding must be taken into consideration when combining different colors.

 - Hand wash at 30°C with neutral detergent.